 Departments and Programs may offer modified majors, intended to fit the needs of students who have a definite interest in the major department/program but are also interested in some specific problem or topic, the study of which depends on courses in related fields.

 It is also possible for a student to arrange a Modified Major that will receive full recognition.
-The student works with one major-offering department/program (primary) and a second such, or a non -major-offering department/program (secondary).
-The major card must show six courses (plus prerequisites) in the primary field (standing for department or program) and four courses (plus prerequisites) in the secondary field.
-The various prerequisite courses should be identified as such.
-The primary field, as noted, must be a department or program authorized to offer a major; the card will bear the signature of the chair (or faculty delegate) of this department or program indicating specific and overall approval.
-The card will also be signed below the first signature by the chair (or faculty delegate) for the secondary department or program, again indicating specific and overall approval.
-Both faculty members, in signing the major card, indicate that the resulting major is an intellectually integrated package; it must not be a ‘major’ and a ‘minor’ with little or no relationship between the two fields.
+The student works with one major-offering department/program (primary) and a second such, or a non-major-offering department/program (secondary).
+The major plan must show six courses (plus prerequisites) in the primary field (standing for department or program) and four courses (plus prerequisites) in the secondary field.
+The various prerequisite courses should be identified.
+The primary field, as noted, must be a department or program authorized to offer a major; the plan will require the approval of the chair (or faculty delegate) of this department or program indicating specific and overall approval.
+The plan will also require the approval of the chair (or faculty delegate) for the secondary department or program, again indicating specific and overall approval.
+Both faculty members, in approving the plan, indicate that the resulting major is an intellectually integrated package; it must not be a ‘major’ and a ‘minor’ with little or no relationship between the two fields.
 When such a major has been completed, the final records will show a major for, say, ‘History Modified with Economics,’ or ‘English Modified with Women’s Studies.’
-Please note that a student might take exactly the same courses, but not have the signature of approval by the secondary department or program; if so, the major would be recorded as ‘History Modified’ or ‘English Modified.’
+This is Modified Major "type A." Please note that a student might take exactly the same courses, but not have the approval by the secondary department or program; if so, the major would be recorded as ‘History Modified’ or ‘English Modified.’

 In other respects a modified major is like a standard one.
 A student may or may not carry out an Honors Program, the potential results being wholly similar.
-Please be sure to consult the last paragraph of the previous ‘Standard Departmental Major’ section for directions on the filling out and filing of the major cards.
+Please be sure to consult the last paragraph of the previous ‘Standard Departmental Major’ section and the Registrar's website for directions on declaring a major.